vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 ### Marking

 When CS receives user input, it tokenizes it into sentences and analyzes each sentence in turn.
-It “marks” each word of the sentence with what concepts it belongs to.
+It "marks" each word of the sentence with what concepts it belongs to.
 Concepts always begin with `~`.
 Usually concepts are explicit enumerations of words, like `~animals` is a list of all known animals or `~ingest` is a list of all verbs that imply ingestion.